kdorichev/cv/README.md

 # Curriculum vitæ
 Please see the [PDF file](cv.pdf).

-Download to enjoy *active links* to profiles and certificates.
+Download PDF to enjoy *active links* to profiles and certificates.